sneppy/pokerl/README.md

 If an invalid action is passed to `game.step` (e.g. if you try to call a bet but you don't have enough credit) an `AssertionError` is thrown.

-`game.step` also returns a 3-element tuple indicating whether the game is over, the hand is over and/or the turn is over:
+`game.step` also returns a 3-element tuple indicating whether the game is over, the hand is over and/or the round of bets is over:

 ```python
 done, _, _ = game.step(action)